All Episodes

 Well, the reason I'm calling is because I consider myself to be a very hardcore conservative, and I don't like Trump at all.

-I mean, he's been a liberal for about sixty-nine years, now for about three months, he's talking conservative talking points, and suddenly that makes him one of us.
+Now, for about three months, he's talking conservative talking points, and suddenly that makes him one of us.

 I haven't seen him change his actions, just change the words that he's saying.

-And I just just do not understand.
+And I just do not understand.

 It feels like people around the way they follow Obama around.

-Well, you're you're you're not alone in this.
+Well, you're not alone in this.

-I mean, I probably disagree with McCain ninety-nine percent of the time, except for when he talks about national defense, but Trump went after his being a POW.
+I mean, I probably disagree with McCain 99% of the time, except for when he talks about national defense.

 But I know there's veterans that like Trump.

-I mean, I don't understand it, but you don't like the way he went after McCain on the POW.
+I mean, I don't understand it, but you don't like the way he went after McCain on the POW?

-Well, not with the POW thing.
+Well, I'm not with the POW thing.

 I mean, there's a host of different things that you could.

-You know, I mean, what he did for our our country is what most Americans would never be able to endure.
+You know, I mean, what he did for our country is what most Americans would never be able to endure.

 But, you know, anything else is fair game.